ansible/molecule/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: ✨ Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for the Molecule project
 ---

 # Issue Type